App-vNext/Polly/docs/migration-v8.md

 >
 > You could guard the `Execute{Async}` call with a condition that the circuit is not broken.
 This technique does **not** work with V8.
 >
-> Under the [circuit breaker's anti-patterns](strategies/circuit-breaker.md#4---reducing-thrown-exceptions) you can find the suggested way for V8.
+> Under the [circuit breaker's anti-patterns](strategies/circuit-breaker.md#reducing-thrown-exceptions) you can find the suggested way for V8.

 ____

-> [!IMPORTANT]
+> [!TIP]
 >
 > Things to remember:
 >